MPPilon/RasPiNode-Reader/README.md

 <strong>Lambton College/Industrial Web Apps OPC UA Project Usage Instructions</strong>

 In this document I will use the following convention:
-Entered data will be <strong>BOLD<strong> such as usernames and passwords.
+Entered data will be <strong>BOLD</strong> such as usernames and passwords.
 Entered commands will be <em>ITALIC</em> such as <em>ls</em>, <em>sudo</em>, etc.

 On the Raspberry Pi 2: